radius-project/design-notes/cli/cli-improvements.md

 With respect to our user scenarios, this means,

-* A new user has to understand managing Radius resource groups to be able to deploy a simple tutorial application.
+* A new user has to understand and manage Radius resource groups to be able to deploy a simple tutorial application.

 * The user has to pick unique resource names across all applications since they would all be deployed to the same resource group (default behavior).